-Address Date of Transfer approval from DOF Deadline to initiate activity Current Status 2330 Monroe St & San Tomas Expressway 7/16/2013 7/16/2018 Executed DDA, Approved Entitlements, and Encumbered Funds 3575 De La Cruz Boulevard 7/16/2013 7/16/2018 Awarded and Executed ENA 90 N. Winchester Boulevard 7/16/2013 7/16/2018 Executed DDA, Approved Entitlements, and Encumbered Funds
+Address Date of Transfer approval from DOF Deadline to initiate activity Current Status 2330 Monroe St & San Tomas Expressway 7/16/2013 7/16/2018 Executed DDA, Approved Entitlements, and Encumbered Funds (Closing December 2021) 3575 De La Cruz Boulevard 7/16/2013 7/16/2018 Awarded and Executed ENA (ENA Extended December 2020) 90 N. Winchester Boulevard 7/16/2013 7/16/2018 Executed DDA, Approved Entitlements, and Encumbered Funds (Closing March 2021)

 On February 27, 2015, the Housing Successor issued a Request for Proposals for 90 North Winchester Boulevard (referred to as the "BAREC Site") for the development of affordable senior housing.
 On January 29, 2019, Santa Clara's City Council approved all land use entitlements for the project and adopted a resolution approving and authorizing the City Manager to negotiate and execute a Disposition and Development Agreement with Core Affordable Housing LLC for the development of the Agrihood Project located at 90 North Winchester Boulevard/ 1834 Worthington Circle and further authorizing the City Manager to execute all other agreements (including a Ground Lease, Loan Agreements, Deeds of Trust, Promissory Notes, and Affordable Housing Agreement).
+The Core Companies announced in September 2020 that the Agrihood Project has been awarded \$50,000,000 in tax-exempt bonds by the California Debt Limit Allocation Committee (CDLAC).

-On December 7, 2017, the Housing and Community Services Division held a Community Engagement Meeting at City Hall to discuss plans for the future development of the City-owned site at 2330 Monroe Street.
+On December 7, 2017, the Housing and Community Services Division held a Community Engagement Meeting at City Hall to discuss plans for the future development of the City-owned site at 2330 Monroe

+Street.
 The RFP was issued on March 2018 and on November 11, 2018, Santa Clara's City Council approved the City Manager to execute an Exclusive Negotiation Agreement (ENA) with Freebird Development Company for the development of 2330 Monroe Street.
 On January 28, 2020, Santa Clara's City Council approved all land use entitlements for the project and adopted a resolution approving and authorizing the City Manager to negotiate and execute a Disposition and Development Agreement with Freebird Development LLC and further authorizing the City Manager to execute all other agreements (including a Ground Lease, Loan Agreements, Deeds of Trust, Promissory Notes, and Affordable Housing Agreement).
+Freebird Development Company applied for tax credit in December 2020 but was not awarded in that round and expects to re-apply for tax credits in May 2021.

 On January 29, 2018, the Housing and Community Services Division held a Community Engagement Meeting at the Northside Library to discuss plans for the future development of the City-owned site at 3575 De La Cruz Boulevard.
-The RFP was issued in June 2018 and on April 9, 2019, Santa Clara's City Council approved the City Manage an Exclusive Negotiation Agreement (ENA) with Habitat for Humanity Company for the development of 3575 De La Cruz Boulevard.
+The RFP was issued in June 2018 and on April 9, 2019, Santa Clara's City Council approved an Exclusive Negotiation Agreement (ENA) with Habitat for Humanity Company for the development of 3575 De La Cruz Boulevard.
+In December 2020, the City Manager executed a 12 month extension of the ENA to account for project delays due to the COVID pandemic.

 On February 19, 2019, Santa Clara's City Council approved a loan agreement with Allied 2904 Corvin, LP for a loan of up to \$5,000,000 Housing Successor Funds to support the construction of a 100% affordable residential development at 2904 Corvin Drive.
 The project, Corvin Apartments, will contain 145 units consisting of 80 units for formerly chronically homeless residents with income levels at or below 30% of Area Median Income (AMI), 64 units for residents with income levels at or below 60% AMI, and 1 unrestricted two-bedroom manager's unit.
+The project is expected to obtain a Certificate of Occupancy and start lease up in June 2021.